ncskier/film_blog/about.md

 ### Alex's Most Recently Consumed "Awesome" Media
 _Fire Emblem Echoes_
 I freaking love Fire Emblem, and this game certainly didn't dissapoint.
 Just listen to that opening theme!
-The soundtrack and presentation alone make the game awesome, let alone the characters and gameplay.
+The soundtrack and presentation alone make the game awesome, not to mention the great characters and gameplay.
 {% include youtubePlayer.html id=page.alexAwesomeYouTubeId %}

 <br>